The Best Handyman Insurance Companies

 Tools & Equipment Coverage

 As a handyman, your tools and equipment are likely the biggest investment of your career.
-Securing tools and equipment coverage is the best way to make sure your essentials are protected in case of damage, theft, or, in some cases, faulty borrowed equipment.
+Securing tools and equipment coverage is the best way to make sure your essentials are protected in case of damage, theft, or, in some cases, damage to equipment you have borrowed from others.

 Also known as contractors tools and equipment coverage, this is often available as an add-on to a broader general liability policy.
 Examples of specific tools that fall under tools and equipment coverage include power tools, hand tools, safety gear, and other miscellaneous equipment that is transported from project to project.
 A tools and equipment insurance policy can cover not only the cost of replacing your stolen or damaged items, but also that of your employees.